Inviciblex/send_mail/README.md

 # send_mail
-This programm about send mail without browser
+this program is needed to send mail without the browser